neok/oioi-documentation/docs/calls/user_add_rfid.rst

 ~~~~~~~~~~~~~~~~~

 200 OK
-  Request was processed successfully
+    The request was processed successfully.
-401
-  User could not be authenticated
-409
-  RFID already exists for another user

 Result codes
 ~~~~~~~~~~~~